KimScheffler/technical-writing-portfolio/docs/en/documentation-approach.md

 **DITA information model**, with a clear distinction between **Concept**, **Task**, and **Reference** content (step 6).

-Finally, I define the **output channels** and align navigation and terminology accordingly to ensure a consistent documentation experience across formats (step 7).
+At this stage, I define the output channels of the documentation (step 7), such as web-based help systems, in-product documentation, PDF manuals, or internal knowledge bases.

 This structured approach helps ensure that documentation remains understandable, scalable, and easy to maintain over time.